1 Order and energy

 The mind delights in similarity of structure and diverseness of hue.
 It loves forms when they are repeated, and colours when they are varied.

-Artists don’t see what no one else has seen, they make what no one else could make.
+Artists don’t see what no one else has seen.
+They make what no one else could make.
 They are fabricators, not observers, as a poet is a sayer, not a seer.
-They don’t glimpse similarities that have not been glimpsed before, but shape things that contrast with those that have been shaped before.
+Artists must use visible forms to give shape to invisible imagination.
+They haunt us with unseen things, and delight us with stark and vivid ones.
+‘The imagination,’ Joubert says, ‘has made more discoveries than the eye.’
+It lends a brief reality to unreal things, so as to show them as they are at their most real.
+Artists don’t glimpse similarities that have not been glimpsed before.
+They shape things that contrast with those that have been shaped before.
 They don’t find beauty, they find formlessness, and make of it a lovely work.

 Mathematics proves rigorous equivalences between interchangeable quantities.
 Metaphor spins improbable parallels between incommensurable qualities.
 ‘Each thought,’ Nietzsche says, ‘originates through equating the unequal.’